DaveBathnes/davebathnes.github.io/_posts/2020-01-30-first-post.md

 #### [GitHub pages](https://pages.github.com/).

-These are a way of hosting webpages directly from GitHub repositories.
+These are a method of hosting webpages directly from GitHub repositories.
 All that is required is a repository set to be publicly visible.
+The repository either needs to be named in the format `username.github.io`, or

 #### [Jekyll](https://jekyllrb.com/)